geuis/bodega/README.md

 The final assignment then triggers Bodega to perform a deep freeze on the updated state and re-render any subscribed components for that state property.

+### Async operations
+There are no special requirements for performing async operations with Bodega.

+For example, performing a remote fetch operation can happen anywhere in your application you want.
+All that you need to do when the operation is complete is to update the store with the new data.

+See in the Todo example app where the [current time is updated] (https://github.com/geuis/bodega/blob/master/examples/todo/src/components/app.js).

 ### Things to watch out for